-This type of loan often has a balloon payment at the end of the interest-only term.
+This type of loan often has aat the end of the interest-only term.
 That means that you’ll need to come up with a lump sum payment to pay off the entire loan balance.

 If you don’t have the money to do that, you may be able to refinance the loan or sell the property to get the money.
 Keep in mind that if interest rates have gone up, your monthly payments will be higher when you start paying off the principal balance.

 Yes, but they are far less common.
 With a fixed-rate interest-only loan, your interest rate is locked in for the entire term of the loan, which offers some stability.
 Under a 30-year fixed-rate structure, you may only pay interest-only payments for the first 10 years, for example.